ILIAS-eLearning/ILIAS/Services/Skill/README.md

 ## Skill Tree Nodes

-Skills are organised in a hierarchical structure called the **Skill Tree**.
+Skills are organised in a hierarchical structure called the [Skill Tree](#skill-tree).
 Items of the tree are called tree nodes.

 * **Code**: `class ilSkillTreeNode`: Base class for all skill tree nodes.
 * **DB Tables**: `skl_tree_node`